enterstudio/cloudcoverage/NOTES.md

  - Also is the flipping required at all?
 Sun azimuth angle is also added a 180, so is it possible to not rotate/flip and leave the 180 from the sun azimuth?
  - It seems the rotations and barrel distortions can be done with Imagemagick in one command: `convert filename -distort barrel '0.005 -0.025 -0.028' -flip filename`

+ ### Improvements plans
+ - Pipe output of `raspistill` into `convert` which also pipes out output into cloud coverage calculation